ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 class HelloTest(rfm.RegressionTest):
 ```

-- The data members and methods detailed in the following sections should be placed inside this class.
+The data members and methods detailed in the following sections should be placed inside this class.

 ----

 ### Add mandatory attributes

-- `valid_systems` for where this test can run
+- `valid_systems` for where this test can run.
+For now we haven't defined any systems so we leave it as `'*'` (any system)
 - `valid_prog_environs` for what compilers this test can build with.
 More on it later.
-- `sourcepath` for source file in a single source test.
+- In a test with a single source file, it is enough to define `sourcepath`.
 More on build systems later.
-- Could add `sourcesdir` but it defaults to `src/`
+- We could add `sourcesdir` to point to the source directory, but it defaults to `src/`

 ```python
     valid_systems = ['*']